comsysto/testcafecucumberdemo/README.md

 We run everything inside Docker.

 Jenkins is built using the Jenkins LTS Docker Image.
 On top of that, we install Node and NPM so we can run JS helper scripts for parsing/updating data and generating HTML reports.
-More configuration is done using Groovy; we copy various configurations, install plugin, we set the default user for accessing Jenkins GUI and we also get rid of stuff like the CSP rules that block us from viewing our HTML reports.
+More configuration is done using Groovy; we copy various configurations, install plugins, we set the default user for accessing Jenkins GUI and we also get rid of stuff like the CSP rules that block us from viewing our HTML reports.

 In this project, Jenkins is not triggered by a Git Hook, but instead Jenkins checks for new commits on GitHub.
-Not necessary a best practice because we use resources on our master node every couple of minutes to scan for changes on GitHub but this way the project is made to run on each and every machine without the need to do any initial configuration.
+Not necessary the best practice because we use resources on our master node every couple of minutes to scan for changes on GitHub but this way the project is made to run on each and every machine without the need to do any initial configuration.

 After we start our preconfigured job manually or it gets triggered by a change in the code (Git) Jenkins will execute the Pipeline that's defined in the Jenkinsfile.